It's Raining, It's Pouring

-"It's Raining, It's Pouring" is an English language nursery rhyme and children's song.
+"It's Raining, It's Pouring" is an English language nursery rhyme and children's song of American origin.
 It has a Roud Folk Song Index number of 16814.

 Origins

 The first two lines of this rhyme can be found in The Little Mother Goose, published in the US in 1912.
-The melody is associated with "A Tisket, A Tasket" and "What Are Little Boys Made Of?"
+The melody is the same as "A Tisket, A Tasket" and has been associated with "What Are Little Boys Made Of?", which has a different melody.

 The earliest known audio recording of the song was made in 1939 in New York by anthropologist and folklorist Herbert Halpert and is held in the Library of Congress.
-Charles Ives added musical notes 1939, and a version of it was copyrighted in 1944 by Freda Selicoff.
+Charles Ives added musical notes in 1939, and a version of it was copyrighted in 1944 by Freda Selicoff.